Getting started with a serial console

 yc compute instance create \ --name first-instance \ --zone ru-central1-a \ --network-interface subnet-name=default-a,nat-ip-version=ipv4 \ --create-boot-disk image-folder-id=standard-images,image-family=ubuntu-1604-lts \ --metadata-from-file ssh-keys=sshkeys.txt \ --metadata serial-port-enable=1

-This command will create a VM:
+This command will create a VM with the following parameters:

 - OS: Ubuntu